|

 Locho

-Rinpoche last visited us in the spring of 2004, during which he
+Rinpoche visited in the spring of 2004, during which he

 gave several teachings and empowerments.
 During that time he also